braveheart6675/weather-service/README.md

 mvn clean package

-Final runnable JAR is produced by weather-boot module.
+The final runnable JAR is produced by the weather-boot module.

 📌 Notes

 Redis must be running for caching to work

-API key should never be committed (use env variables in production)
+API keys should never be committed (use environment variables in production)

 Designed for easy extension (new providers, new APIs)

 👤 Author

-Developed as a clean, production-grade Spring Boot example focused on architecture, resilience, and real-world patterns.
+Developed as a clean, production-grade Spring Boot example, focused on architecture, resilience, and real-world patterns